nathannguyenq/git-games-workshop2/README.md

 ### Challenge 2
 **Find the commit that broke master**

 Inside the master branch, you'll find a script called *broken.sh*.
 One of the commits broke this script.
 You'll need to find the commit ID!
+Add that commit ID to a file called "broken.txt".

 ### Challenge 3
 **Rebase a branch with master**